 Stephen J. Stein has been the Executive Vice President of the Cantors Assembly since 1998.
 Founded in 1947, he is only the third person in the organization’s history to serve at its helm.
 During his tenure, he has devoted much attention to enhancing an appreciation for the unique contributions of cantors to the Jewish world and beyond, as well as to the evolving multi-faceted roles of the contemporary cantor.
 He has focused, as well, on building bridges with other Jewish communal institutions, notably within the Conservative movement.
 Hazzan Stein stepped away from serving as a congregational cantor in the summer of 2015 to devote his undivided focus to the CA. Four of his former students have followed in his footsteps and are now members of the CA; three of them are graduates of the cantorial school at the Jewish Theological Seminary.
 He is a graduate of both Duquesne University and JTS.
 Hazzan Stein’s additional accomplishments include the creation of recordings of Jewish music for Public Radio, featuring the music department of Kent State University, which have aired throughout the United States.

-Hazzan Jeremy Lipton is the Cantor of Congregation Agudas Achim in San Antonio, Texas, where he brings his many years of expertise, enthusiasm and experience as an educator, pulpit artist, conductor and performer.
-He has been an extremely active member of the Cantors Assembly since 1989 and has held numerous leadership positions on both regional and national levels, including as Member of the Executive Council, Treasurer, Vice President Administration, Chair of the Long-Range Planning Committee, Chair of the Education Committee, and Co-Chair of the Cantors Assembly Western Region.
-As the Coordinator and founding Faculty member (1991-2008) of the highly successful Baal Tefillah Institute (a joint project of the Cantors Assembly and American Jewish University), Hazzan Lipton has trained hundreds of lay and professional leaders in cantillation and nusach hat'fillah for the entire liturgical year.
-He has also held academic posts as Professor of Liturgical Studies at the Cantorial School of the Academy for Jewish Religion, California, as well as Adjunct Lecturer in Nusach and Liturgy at the American Jewish University's Ziegler School of Rabbinic Studies and at The Jewish Theological Seminary of America in New York.
+Hazzan Rabbi Jeremy Lipton has been an extremely active member of the Cantors Assembly since 1989 and has held numerous leadership positions on both regional and national levels, including as Member of the Executive Council, Treasurer, Vice President Administration, Chair of the Long-Range Planning Committee, Chair of the Education Committee, and Co-Chair of the Cantors Assembly Western Region.
+As the Coordinator and founding Faculty member (1991-2008) of the highly successful Baal Tefillah Institute (a joint project of the Cantors Assembly and American Jewish University), he has trained hundreds of lay and professional leaders in cantillation and nusach hat'fillah for the entire liturgical year.
+He has also held academic posts as Professor of Liturgical Studies at the Cantorial School of the Academy for Jewish Religion, California, as well as Adjunct Lecturer in Nusach and Liturgy at American Jewish University's Ziegler School of Rabbinic Studies and at The Jewish Theological Seminary of America in New York.

 Hazzan Rabbi Lipton received Rabbinic Ordination and Master’s of Jewish Studies Degrees from the Academy for Jewish Religion, New York, and holds both Bachelor's and Master's of Music Degrees in Music/Vocal Performance from California State University.
-His multi-faceted background encompasses an array of teaching experiences, including those in a number of colleges and universities throughout the southern California areas, where he has also taught voice, Choral Conducting and Opera.
-As a performer, he has concertized frequently and has appeared in numerous Cantorial concerts, opera, oratorio, recital, recordings, radio, television and film.
-Hazzan Lipton and his wife, Kay, a noted Musicologist, are the proud parents of two sons, Jonathan and Adam.
+His multi-faceted background encompasses an array of teaching experiences, including those in a number of colleges and universities, where he has also taught voice, choral conducting and opera.
+As a performer, he has concertized frequently and has appeared in numerous Cantorial concerts, opera, oratorio, recital, recordings, radio, television, and film.
+He and his wife Kay, a noted musicologist, are the proud parents of two sons, Jonathan and Adam.